ehrpg/qstar/docs/crisis.md

 ### Turn Order

-Every character involved in a crisis has to roll for initiative, by rolling a [d10][] and adding their [Action][] score and any modifiers.
+Every character involved in a crisis has to roll for initiative.
 The character with the highest roll acts first.

 If two or more player characters have rolled the same result the PCs can agree upon who acts first.
 If they cannot find an agreement, roll again.
 The